Hamedine Kane

 Visual arts

-Hamedine Kane (Mauritania, 1983) is a Senegalese artist and director living between Dakar, Brussels and Paris.
-His work focuses on exile, wandering, inheritance and the awareness that stems from the post-independence political experiences of some African countries.
-He questions their recent history, particularly that of Senegal, and reports on its upheavals and aspirations around the notions of Afro-nostalgia and Afro-utopia.
-Hamedine Kane is also interested in the influence of African, African-American and Afro-diasporic literature on political, social and environmental activism.
+Hamedine Kane (Mauritania, 1983) is a Senegalese artist and filmmaker living between Dakar, Brussels and Paris.
+His work focuses on exile, wandering, heritage and the awareness that comes with the post-independence political experiences of certain African countries.
+He questions their recent history, particularly that of Senegal, and reflects its upheavals and aspirations around the notions of Afro-nostalgia and Afro-utopia.
+Hamedine Kane is also interested in the influence of African, African-American and Afro-diasporic literature on political, social and environmental commitments.
+Hamedine Kane has recently taken part in numerous festivals and biennales in France and abroad, including the Dakar and Berlin Biennales in 2022, the Momenta Biennale in 2021, the Taipei Biennale in 2020, and numerous exhibitions as part of the Africa2020 season in France.